GiovanniStephens/text-EDA/README.md

 # To-do
 1. [ ] Update the eda to include all the extracted features for each documents at a row level.
 Just comma-separate them.
 That way, when pulling the data into a visualisation tool like Power BI, you can simply word cloud the column by category to get category split features. (e.g. all keyphrases by category)
+2. [ ] Something to do with topic modelling.